Pet Insurance & Pre-existing Conditions

 - Your cat was limping 2 weeks prior to being insured and your veterinarian didn’t know what caused it.
 After your waiting period has expired, your cat is limping again.
 The limping would be a pre-existing condition.

 Your Website Says You Cover My Pet's Condition

-You’ll see lots of examples on our website about claims we’ve paid.
+You'll see lots of pet insurance claims examples on our website.
 These claims were paid because the conditions were not pre-existing when the pets first enrolled with Embrace.

 Have You Visited Your Vet in the Last 12 Months?

 Your policy terms and conditions require you to have a documented visit to the vet in the 12 months before you purchased your policy.
-If not, your pet must be examined and documented by a veterinarian for your coverage to start.
-You should get this done as soon as possible so you don't find yourself without coverage just when you need it most.
+Your pet must be examined and documented by a veterinarian for coverage to start.
+You should get this done as soon as possible so you don't find yourself without coverage when you need it most.